 It will ask for the container passphrase.

-Step 3: Export the keyfile.
+Step 3: You export the keyfile.

 openssl pkcs12 -in STAR_DOMAIN_com.pfx -nocerts -out STAR_DOMAIN_encrypted.key